opennetworkinglab/aether-docs/onramp/blueprints.rst

    $ make aether-ueransim-install
    $ make aether-ueransim-run

-The final step actually starts UERANSIM, configured according to the specification given in files ``custom-gnb.yaml`` and ``custom-ue.yaml`` located in ``deps/ueransim/config``.
+The last step actually starts UERANSIM, configured according to the specification given in files ``custom-gnb.yaml`` and ``custom-ue.yaml`` located in ``deps/ueransim/config``.
 Make target ``aether-ueransim-run`` can be run multiple times, where doing so